curv3d/curv/ideas/Statements.md

 We attempt to recognize a generalized definition in these contexts, which create scopes:
 * bindings argument of `let` and `do`.
 * top level phrase in a CLI command.
-If not a definition, analyze as an operation.
+If not a definition, analyse as an operation.
 * argument of `{}`.
-If not a definition, analyze as an action/binder sequence.
+If not a definition, analyse as an action/binder sequence.

 ## `do` syntax